The User Profile is covered in the following topics:

 - Overlays: Controls that determine the color of the Total and Historical overlays that are used on time-series visualizations.
 The color controls for Overlays are the same as for Labels.

 - Quantitative and Qualitative: Controls that determine the color palettes (see Visualization Color Palettes) that will be applied to quantitative and qualitative visualizations (see Visualization Previews).

-- Reset to Default: Restore all settings of the current theme (light or dark) to default values.
+- Reset to Default: A button that restores all settings of the current theme (light or dark) to default values.

-- Save: Save the current settings of both themes.
+- Save: A button that saves the current settings of both themes.
 The settings for each theme will be applied throughout the portal whenever that theme is active.